-5 Fun Facts About Harry Potter’s New Home Down Under
+5 Fun Facts About Harry Potter’s Home in Melbourne

 There’s been a theatre on the same spot for almost 175 years.

 It might not be quite as ancient as Hogwarts, but the Princess does boast a rich history.
 During Australia’s gold rush era, entrepreneur Tom Moore built the first theatre at 163 Spring Street.
 Little more than a large barn, Astley’s Amphitheatre was completed in 1854.
 It featured a horse ring for equestrian entertainment, as well as a traditional proscenium arch stage for dramatic performances.
 It quickly became such a hit with Melbournians that just three years after opening it was given a major refit, including a new façade, re-opening as the Princess Theatre and Opera House.
 However, by the 1880s, the building had fallen into disrepair.
 The original Princess was demolished and the opulent building that exists today was erected, re-opening with a gala performance of Gilbert and Sullivan’s “The Mikado,” on the 18 December 1886.

 Just like Hogwarts, the Princess has its very own ghost.